franchsli/whatsapp_clone_django/README.md

 TODO:
     - **IMPORTANT** IMPLEMENT THIS:
-    - Allow images in messages.
+    - Allow images in messages:
+        WHEN THE USER ATTACH A PHOTO, ADD IT TO THE MESSAGE INPUT OR SUM SO THAT THE USER SEE THAT THE IMG GOT SUCCESSFULLY ADDED.
+        WHEN THE PLANE ICON GETS CLICKED IT SENDS THE MESSAGE ALONG WITH THE INPUT IMAGE.
     - **ADD THE LAST MESSAGE LOGIC**
     - **MUST DO** Make it so the messages data get stored in the localstorage once the API get called so the next time  tries to load the messages from local storage, reducing the API calls.